 Ten Traits of Resilience: A guide for school leaders includes tips, case studies and reflective questions to help school leaders evaluate and improve their current practice.

-With a foreword by happiness expert, Andy Cope, this book is ideal for school leaders and aspiring school leaders looking to promote and maintain a culture of resilience in their schools to improve their own mental health and wellbeing, and that of their staff and pupils.
+With a foreword by positive psychology expert, Dr Andy Cope, this book is ideal for school leaders and aspiring school leaders looking to promote and maintain a culture of resilience in their schools to improve their own mental health and wellbeing, and that of their staff and pupils.

 Leading From the Edge: A School Leader’s Guide to Recognising and Overcoming Stress (Bloomsbury) 2016